nathancfox/toy-projects/README.md

 `game_of_life.py`: Conway's Game of Life simulator and video creator.

 `meandering_snake`: Tkinter app that shows a snake exploring randomly until it gets stuck.

+`scramble.py`: Tiny interactive CLI utility that demonstrates the phenomenon that, if you scramble the letters inside a word, but keep the first and last letters, the same, it will still generally be readable.